jesrav/footy-ml-microservice-starter/README.md

-# Starter ML microservice to predict games for [FootyTracker](https://github.com/jesrav/footy-tracker)
+# FootyTracker starter ML microservice
-Workshop participants will train and deploy their own ML model to be registered at FootyTracker.
+Workshop participants will train and deploy their own ML model to be registered at [FootyTracker](https://github.com/jesrav/footy-tracker).
-Here it will be making real time predictions of match results and participating on the ML leaderboard🤖
+Here it will be making real time predictions of match results and participate on the ML leaderboard🤖

-Giving your model a cool name is equally important as it's predictive performance!
+**Giving your model a cool name is equally important as it's predictive performance!**

 ## Getting started